timescale/docs.timescale.com-content/api-timescaledb.md

 ### `create_hypertable()` <a id="create_hypertable"></a>

-Creates a TimescaleDB hypertable from a Postgres table (replacing the latter), partitioned on time and optionally another column.
+Creates a TimescaleDB hypertable from a PostgreSQL table (replacing the latter), partitioned on time and optionally another column.
 Target table must be empty.
 All actions, such as `ALTER TABLE`, `SELECT`, etc., still work on the resulting hypertable.